T1anhu4/FastGPT-vLLM-Qwen-TEI/README_EN.md

 - Dcoker Compose 2.20.3

 ### 1.1 Installing NVIDIA Drivers and CUDA
 Ensure that Nvidia smi can output graphics card information normally.
-Recommend installing CUDA version 12.1 or above Detailed installation tutorials can be searched for on your own, and this project will not go into too much detail
+Recommend installing CUDA version 12.1 or above.
+Detailed installation tutorials can be searched for on your own, and this project will not go into too much detail.

 ### 1.2 Installing Docker and NVIDIA Container Toolkit
-- Note: NVIDIA Container Toolkit must be installed, otherwise Docker containers cannot call the graphics card
+- Note: NVIDIA Container Toolkit must be installed, otherwise Docker containers cannot call the graphics card.

 ```bash
 # 1. Install Docker